googleapis/nodejs-firestore/api-report/firestore.api.md

     static sum(field: string | FieldPath): AggregateField<number>;
     readonly type = "AggregateField";
 }

+// @public
+export type AggregateFieldType = ReturnType<typeof AggregateField.count> | ReturnType<typeof AggregateField.sum> | ReturnType<typeof AggregateField.average>;

+// @public
+export class AggregateQuery<AggregateSpecType extends AggregateSpec, AppModelType = firestore.DocumentData, DbModelType extends firestore.DocumentData = firestore.DocumentData> implements firestore.AggregateQuery<AggregateSpecType, AppModelType, DbModelType> {
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    //
+    // @internal
+    constructor(_query: Query<AppModelType, DbModelType>, _aggregates: AggregateSpecType);
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration get(): Promise<AggregateQuerySnapshot<AggregateSpecType, AppModelType, DbModelType>>;
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    //
+    // @internal
+    _get(transactionId?: Uint8Array): Promise<AggregateQuerySnapshot<AggregateSpecType, AppModelType, DbModelType>>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration isEqual(other: firestore.AggregateQuery<AggregateSpecType, AppModelType, DbModelType>): boolean;
+    get query(): Query<AppModelType, DbModelType>;
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    //
+    // @internal
+    _stream(transactionId?: Uint8Array): Readable;
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+    // Warning: (ae-forgotten-export) The symbol "google" needs to be exported by the entry point index.d.ts
+    //
+    // @internal
+    toProto(transactionId?: Uint8Array): api.IRunAggregationQueryRequest;
+}

+// @public
+export class AggregateQuerySnapshot<AggregateSpecType extends firestore.AggregateSpec, AppModelType = firestore.DocumentData, DbModelType extends firestore.DocumentData = firestore.DocumentData> implements firestore.AggregateQuerySnapshot<AggregateSpecType, AppModelType, DbModelType> {
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    //
+    // @internal
+    constructor(_query: AggregateQuery<AggregateSpecType, AppModelType, DbModelType>, _readTime: Timestamp, _data: firestore.AggregateSpecData<AggregateSpecType>);
+    data(): firestore.AggregateSpecData<AggregateSpecType>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration isEqual(other: firestore.AggregateQuerySnapshot<AggregateSpecType, AppModelType, DbModelType>): boolean;
+    get query(): AggregateQuery<AggregateSpecType, AppModelType, DbModelType>;
+    get readTime(): Timestamp;
+}

+// @public
+export interface AggregateSpec {
+    // (undocumented)
+    [field: string]: AggregateFieldType;
+}

+// @public
+export type AggregateType = 'count' | 'avg' | 'sum';

 // Warning: (tsdoc-undefined-tag) The TSDoc tag "@class" is not defined in this configuration
 //